 Suchitra Vijayan is a writer, photographer, lawyer, political essayist, and a lecturer.
 She studied Law, Political Science and International Relations, and was trained as a Barrister-at-Law and called to Bar at the Honourable Society of Inner Temple.
-Her work looks at theories of violence, war and human nature.
-She writes about war, conflict, foreign policy, politics, literature and photography.
+Her work looks at theories of violence, war, and human nature.
+She writes about war, conflict, foreign policy, politics, literature, and photography.
 Her columns appear regularly in The Hindu and Warscapes Magazine.
 She has written for GQ, The Telegraph, and Foreign Policy amongst other publications.
 As an attorney previously worked for the United Nations war crimes tribunal for Yugoslavia and Rwanda.
 She co-founded and was the Legal Director of Resettlement Legal Aid Project, Cairo that gave legal aid for Iraqi refugee.
 As a graduate student at Yale, she was researching and documenting stories along the contentious Durand Line.
-She was embedded with the ISAF forces – 172 infantry brigade, in Paktika Province, Afghanistan conducting research on the counterinsurgency practices in the Afghanistan-Pakistan border, which became her graduating thesis and the basis of the first book, Borderlands that looks at the making of political borders in South Asia.
-She is the founder of The Polis Project.
+She was embedded with the ISAF forces – 172 infantry brigade, in Paktika Province, Afghanistan conducting research on the counterinsurgency practices in the Afghanistan-Pakistan border, which became her graduating thesis and the basis of the first book, Midnight’s Border (forthcoming) that looks at the making of political borders in South Asia.
+She is the founder and the Executive Director of The Polis Project.

 Francesca Recchia is an independent researcher and writer.
 She is interested in the geopolitical dimension of cultural processes and in recent years has focused her research on urban transformations, creative practices and intangible heritage in countries in conflict.
 Her work is grounded on an interdisciplinary approach that combines Urban, Visual and Cultural Studies.
 Francesca was a Research Associate at the Centre of South Asian Studies.
 SOAS, London, a Postdoctoral Research Fellow at the Bartlett School of Planning, University College of London, has a PhD in Cultural Studies at the Oriental Institute in Naples and a Masters in Visual Cultures at Goldsmiths College, University of London.
 She is now a Visiting Lecturer at Università Bocconi in Milan.
 She is the author of three books: The Little Book of Kabul (with Lorenzo Tugnoli), Picnic in a Minefield and Devices of Political Action.
 Collective Towns in Iraqi Kurdistan (with a photo-essay by Leo Novel)She was the director of the 4th Afghan Contemporary Art Prize in Kabul and of Caravanserai -Kabul in Karachi.